A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 Hermione blushed, but she smiled.

 "He said it's a surprise," Harry said.
-"So I think a repeat might not be very surprising."
+"So I don't know what we'll be doing."

 "I still can't believe you did that," Hermione said.

 "Neither can I," Harry assured her.
 "Though I don't know, if you and Ron are looking for any ideas, it was actually…"

 Ron threw a hand over Harry's mouth.
 He was blushing more than Hermione was now, his freckles all but hidden in the red.

 "Well, it's getting late," Ron said.
 "Night 'Mione"

 "You boys," Hermione said, shaking her head.
 She gave Ron a kiss on the cheek and walked rather briskly towards the stairs.

 "See," Ron said.
 "Somehow I got lumped up into that.
 What did I do?"

 "You brought up skinny dipping in the first place," Harry said, with a bit of a playful glare.